What can I add to

 Note

 Razor edge of time reporting, glimpse of a time span that lasted for a while.
-I’d actually planned to write this in my ahead before I even got home.
+I’d actually planned to write this in my head before I even got home.
 I knew that the cat would be sleeping.
 He does that about 16 hours out of 24.

 Found out this morning